Why does BCSA issue monetary penalties?

-Division 5, Section 40 (4) of the Safety Standards Act outlines maximum monetary penalty amounts as $100,000.
-BCSA may issue a monetary penalty in any denomination up to this amount, however the lowest monetary penalty issued is $1,000.
+Division 5, Section 40 (4) of the Safety Standards Act limits the maximum allowable monetary penalty for a contravention to $100,000.
+BCSA may issue a monetary penalty in any denomination up to this amount.

-In most cases, BCSA issues monetary penalties for a single amount, however legislation allows BCSA to determine a penalty amount for each day that the contravention continues.
+In most cases, BCSA issues monetary penalties for a single amount.
+However, where appropriate, BCSA may issue a penalty for each day that the contravention continues.